Science

 Pupils should be taught to:

-- identify and name the main parts of the human circulatory system, and describe the functions of the heart, blood vessels and blood.
+- Identify and name the main parts of the human circulatory system, and describe the functions of the heart, blood vessels and blood.

-- recognise the impact of diet, exercise, drugs and lifestyle on the way their bodies function.
+- Recognise the impact of diet, exercise, drugs and lifestyle on the way their bodies function.

-- describe the ways in which nutrients and water are transported within animals, including humans.
+- Describe the ways in which nutrients and water are transported within animals, including humans.

 Evolution and inheritance